MoumitaMurmu/SignUp-Form/README.md

 # It's a basic signup form using React.js with email, name, password and confirm password fields.
+# Use state management to handle these form fields and validate the form on submission.
+# Display appropriate errors if the form fields are not filled correctly.

 In the project directory, you can run: